Social Security Number

 - Name and telephone number of your supervisor

-2. Complete the SS-5 form, which is available online at http://www.ssa.gov/online/ss-5.pdf.
+2. Complete the SS-5 form at www.ssa.gov/online/ss-5.pdf.
 If possible, type your responses before printing the form.

-4. Receive a letter of verification from the ISSS Office, OR, if you are a sponsored J-1 student, a letter (which authorizes your employment) from your sponsor with an original signature on sponsor letterhead.
+4. A staff member will draft your verification letter.
+You will receive an email to pick up your letter of verification from the ISSS Office, OR, if you are a sponsored J-1 student, a letter (which authorizes your employment) from your sponsor with an original signature on sponsor letterhead.

 5. Travel to the Social Security Administration office in Lancaster, Wisconsin (175 W Alona Lane) to apply for your social security number.
 Lancaster is about 20 miles from Platteville.
-The office is only open on weekdays between the hours of 9 a.m. and 3 p.m.
+The office is only open on weekdays between the hours of 9 a.m. and 4 p.m.
+(Close at 12 p.m. on Wednesdays).
 Allow 60-90 minutes for your appointment, including travel to and from Platteville.
 You must show the following documents to complete an application: